Miscellanous

 Warning

-When this feature is enabled, the Ares equivalent of [$Include]
+When this feature is enabled, [#include]

 Section inheritance